5. Processing unidimensional data#

 ## 30042.0 30076.0

-We cannot thus say that one measure is better than the other.
+We cannot generally say that one measure is preferred to the other.

 Certainly, for symmetrical distributions with no outliers (e.g., heights